bozeklab/DISK/README.md

 ### DISK-train

-At this step, using a created DISK dataset, a DISK model is trained and tested.
+At this step, using a created DISK dataset, a DISK model is trained and evaluated.
 We advise to run the training on a machine with a GPU.

 Additional parameters can be set: